ShepherdJerred-homework/seminar-presentation/PITCHME.md

 * Rotate
 * Scale

-^
+Note:

-Model matrices modify positions of primitives
+* Model matrices modify positions of primitives
-Model matrices allow us to translate, rotate, and scale primitives
+* Model matrices allow us to translate, rotate, and scale primitives

 ---

 # Introduction to OpenGL

+Note:

-^ Now we'll be apply these concepts with OpenGL
+* Now we'll be apply these concepts with OpenGL

 ---